fasidOnGit/rust-first-look/readme.md

 The values that are created in rust (say for ex `let a:u8 = 123`) are immutable.
 You can re-assign! use **mut** keyword necessary to let know rust that the variable is mutable.

+Ok read the code. which more expersive than writing here!